Battle of Megiddo (609 BC): Location

 A view at the topography of the place around the city reveals that Megiddo is a small rise among others on a small elevated plateau close to a large level coastal plain large enough to accommodate many thousands of troops.
-Since it foes dominate the surrounding area, it is not an obvious target, but it is useful as a garrison and has a water source from the Kishon River.
+Since it does dominate the surrounding area, it is not an obvious target, but it is useful as a garrison and has a water source from the Kishon River.
 That explains why Josiah used the terrain to mask his approach as he attempted to ambush the Egyptian army that was on its way to attack the Babylonians in Mesopotamia.

 Aftermath

-Judah fell under Egyptian control and influence.
-On his return from Syria and Mesopotamia, Necho II captured and deposed Jehoahaz, the son of Josiah who had just succeeded his father on the throne.
-The pharaoh enforced a tribute of 100 talents of silver (about 33/4 tons or about 3.4 metric tons) and a talent of gold (about 34 kg) upon the kingdom, and appointed Jehoahaz' older brother Eliakim as king.
-Necho also changed the name of this new king into Jehoiakim.
-Jehoahaz was taken captive to Egypt, where he became the first king of Judah to die in exile.
+Judah fell under the control and influence of Dynasty XXVI of Egypt.
+On his return from Syria and Mesopotamia, the Egyptian pharaoh Necho II captured and deposed the Judean king Jehoahaz, the son of Josiah who had just succeeded his father on the throne.
+Necho enforced a tribute of 100 talents of silver (about 33/4 tons or about 3.4 metric tons) and a talent of gold (about 34 kg) upon the Judeans, and appointed Jehoahaz' older brother Eliakim as king; Necho also renamed Eliakim to Jehoiakim.
+Jehoahaz was taken as a captive to Egypt, where he became the first king of Judah to die in exile.